simonesilvestroni/m2m-website/_pages/after-1989-reviews.md

 > What a powerful piece of work.
 I would like to see it performed in Germany and England.
 A musical and historical journey with depths. <cite>BeaK, from Bandcamp</cite>

+> It's the kind of work that really highlights the power an album can have when viewed as something more than a collection of singles.
+Exploring themes, ideas, and emotions that persists across tracks.
+It's heavy, but in a good way.
+There's a lot of interesting notes about the making of the album and the trips taken to retrace the grandfather's steps. <cite>Charles Stanhope, <a href="http://charles.stanho.pe/2023/001/a0/#audio">own website</a></cite>

 > The crystal clear mix, the engrossing story, the lovely bass.
 I’ll often end up with the chorus to ‘Skinny Kid’ stuck in my head without warning.<cite>Mykie Frankenstein, from Bandcamp</cite>

 > Superbly crafted thematic album, with each song contributing to the overall experience. <cite>David Dellacroce, from Bandcamp</cite>